DevExpress-Examples/maui-collection-view/Readme.md

 ![Collection View - Sort Data Items](Images/step-3.png)

 You can also sort list items by multiple data fields.
-To do this, create a **DevExpress.Maui.CollectionView.SortDescription** object for each field that should be sorted.
+To do this, create a **SortDescription** object for each field that should be sorted.
 The order of these objects in the **DXCollectionView.SortDescriptions** collection defines the sort order in the view.

 ### Group Data Items